 Regional Comprehensive Economic Partnership

-About The Regional Comprehensive Economic Partnership (RCEP)
+About the Regional Comprehensive Economic Partnership Agreement (RCEP)

 RCEP is a regional free trade agreement that will complement and build upon Australia’s existing free trade agreements with 14 other Indo-Pacific countries.
 It is a modern and comprehensive free trade agreement covering trade in goods, trade in services, investment, economic and technical cooperation, and creates new rules for electronic commerce, intellectual property, government procurement, competition, and small and medium sized enterprises.

 RCEP negotiations were launched in November 2012 between the Association of Southeast Asian Nations (ASEAN includes Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam) and ASEAN’s free trade agreement partners (Australia, China, India, Japan, New Zealand and Republic of Korea).

 On 15 November 2020, Ministers from 15 countries signed the Agreement.
 In November 2019, India indicated it had several issues preventing it from joining RCEP and has since indicated it is not in a position to sign the Agreement: Joint Leaders’ Statement on the Regional Comprehensive Economic Partnership (RCEP).

 Even without India, RCEP will still be the world’s largest free trade agreement.

 On 15 November 2020, Leaders also endorsed the Ministerial Declaration on India’s participation in RCEP.